wahyeung/AuthenticationSeq/README.md

 - **User Registration**: Users can register by providing a username, email, and password.
 - **User Authentication**: Users can log in using their email and password.
 Upon successful login, a JWT token is provided for session management.
 - **Post Creation**: Authenticated users can create posts with a description and a photo.
 The photos are uploaded to Google Cloud Storage.
+- **Pagination in Posts**: Users can retrieve posts with pagination.
+- **Add Friends**: Users can add other users as friends.
+- **Friends List with Mutual Friends Count**: The friends list endpoint returns friends' info along with the number of mutual friends.
 ## Installation and Setup

 ### Prerequisites